ZhangLabTJU/fastBCR/README.md

 ## Installation

-Before installing fastBCR, you need to download the dependency packages msa, ggtree and ggmsa using Bioconductor.
-To install these packages, start R (version “4.1.0”) and enter:
+Before installing fastBCR, you need to download the dependency packages proj4, msa, ggtree and ggmsa using Bioconductor.
+To install these packages, start R (at least version “4.1.0”) and enter:

 ``` r
 if (!require("BiocManager", quietly = TRUE))